ticoi/ticoi/CONTRIBUTING.md

 :tada: **First off, thank you for considering contributing to TICOI! ** :tada:

-The project is still very much in expansion, and all contribitors are welcome!
+The project can still be improved, and all contribitors are welcome!
 These are some of the many ways to contribute:

 * :bug: Submitting bug reports and feature requests
 * :memo: Writing tutorials or examples
-* :mag: Fixing typos and improving to the documentation
+* :mag: Fixing typos and improving the documentation
 * :bulb: Writing code for everyone to use

 *